 To strengthen your business writing skills with intention, join Barbara McNichol in this hands-on WordShop.
 Fun, interactive, and highly practical.

 What does this Business Writing Skills WordShop include?

 Part 2: Top Techniques for Improving Your Writing touches on planning a process, grammar points (agreements, dangling participles, etc.) and ways to add cadence and rhythm to your writing.
 It features how to:

 - Write effective emails and subject lines for greater open rates

 - Plan your writing so you don’t waste time

 - Make your proofreading meaningful so you don’t make mistakes.

-Guaranteed to add power to your pen and polish to your product.
+Guaranteed to add power to your pen and polish to your writing.

 Organizations that have benefited: